RichHig/React-Yum-Eats/README.md

 # Yum Eats

-This project was made with React and is a lading page for a ubereats/deliveroo style app.
+This project was made with React and is a landing page for a ubereats/deliveroo style app.

 ## Tech Stack